-RAS mutation studies should be perfe prmed on patients with advanced (metastatic) • treatment is being considered.
-Cetuximab and ered for the treatment of patients with RAS wild-type metastatic colorectal cancer. and for the deathene of patients with this wild type
+Evidence-based recommendation Grade RAS mutation studies should be performed on patients with advanced (metastatic) colorectal cancer in whom anti-EGFR treatment is being considered.
+Cetuximab and panitumumab should only be considered for the treatment of patients with RAS wild-type metastatic colorectal cancer.
+D

-Evidence-based recommendation There is emerging evidence suggesting that BRAF mutation may be associated with poor response to anti-EGFR treatment, and that BRAF mutation studies should therefore be performed on patients with advanced (metastatic) colorectal cancer.
+Evidence-based recommendation Grade There is emerging evidence suggesting that BRAF mutation may be associated with poor response to anti-EGFR treatment, and that BRAF mutation studies should therefore be performed on patients with advanced (metastatic) colorectal cancer.
 D